 The Wages Board method of fixing wages and of settling the conditions of employment had its origin in Victoria and was incorporated in an Act of Parliament introduced in 1896.
 A Board may be appointed for any trade or branch of it.
 Each Board consists of an even number of members and a chairman.
 Originally, each Board was composed of equal numbers of employers and employees, with a qualification that each representative should be actively engaged in the trade concerned.
-However, under the provisions of the Factories and Shops Act 1934, this qualification was modified to permit a paid officer of any corporation, public body, or association of employers being nominated as one of the members to representatives of the employees on that Board shall likewise be an officer of the trade union concerned.
+However, under the provisions of the Factories and Shops Act 1934, this qualification was modified to permit a paid officer of any corporation, public body, or association of employers being nominated as one of the members to represent employers and, if such officer is appointed, then one of the representatives of the employees on that Board shall likewise be an officer of the trade union concerned.